Nissan halts production of cars sold in Japan

 "Certain checks were carried out by technicians not properly registered to perform those duties under Nissan's own processes," the company said in a statement.

 The stoppage won't affect cars produced in Japan and exported, a Nissan spokesman said.
+The company's plants in Japan produce roughly 1,000 cars a day for the domestic market and over 1,500 for export.

 Nissan (NSANF) said it was first alerted to the problem by the Japanese government on September 18.
 The company "took corrective measures," but a follow-up external investigation found that safety checks in at least three plants were still being performed by unqualified technicians this week.